FlorianStuettgen/EvoSec/test.md

 > [!NOTE]
 > Engineered with production-level standards and documentation on authentic enterprise-grade hardware.
+> Operated in complete isolation from production environments to enable risk-free experimentation with realistic scenarios.

 > [!WARNING]
-> Operated in complete isolation from production environments to enable risk-free experimentation with realistic scenarios.
+> All data in this repo has been sanitized.
+Sensitive information, credentials, or real network details are excluded for OPSEC.

 ## At a Glance — Current as of December 2025